Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 2. Open Administrative Tools, and then click Group Policy Management.

-[ Note: You can also edit other group policy as needed. ]
+[ Note: You can also edit other group policies as needed. ]

 4. In Group Policy Management Editor, open Computer Configuration > Policies > Windows Settings > Security Settings > Local Policies > Audit Policies.